-The Audit Committee held four regular meetings in 2020, each lasting approximately three to four hours.
-Due to the COVID-19 pandemic, three out of the four meetings were held by videoconference.
+The Audit Committee held four regular meetings in 2021, each lasting approximately three to four hours.
+Due to the COVID-19 pandemic, all meetings were held by videoconference.
 The Head of Internal Audit, the Chief Financial Officer, the Corporate Ethics & Compliance Officer and the External Lead Audit Partner attended all meetings, apart from certain private sessions.
+The Chairman of the Board attended three meetings.